Aging

 (202)-662-1000

 This association analyzes and responds to the legal needs of older people in the United States.
-It works to improve the quality and quantity of legal services for older citizens and refers requests for services to the appropriate agencies or groups.
+It works to improve the quality and quantity of legal services for more senior citizens and refers requests for services to the appropriate agencies or groups.

 National Senior Citizens Law Center